Will ‘Teen Mom OG’s Amber Portwood Call Off Her Wedding?

 During the preview, three of the Teen MomOGs take a trip together where they air their frustrations about their families and the men in their lives, and it seems Amber Portwood is on board with feeling like things just aren’t going to plan.

-Earlier this week, MTV aired the Being Matt special, all about Amber’s fiancé, Matt Baier.
-During the special, the two were at each other’s throats over very seemingly little things and don’t appear to have the chemistry and understanding necessary to sustain a lifetime relationship.
+Earlier this week, MTV aired the Being Matt special, all about Amber’s fiance, Matt Baier.
+During the special, the two were at each other’s throats over very seemingly little things and didn’t appear to have the chemistry and understanding necessary to sustain a lifetime relationship.

-Still, the pair are pressing forward with their wedding, which is supposed to take place this October.
-The rest of the cast of Teen Mom OG is invited to the affair, but it will be interesting to see if the two actually make it down the aisle or postpone like they have done previously.
+Still, the couple is pressing forward with their wedding, which is supposed to take place this October.
+The rest of the cast of Teen Mom OG is invited to the affair, but it will be interesting to see if the two actually make it down the aisle or postpone as they have done previously.

-The anonymous Twitter source that claims she had an affair with Matt also claims that he has slept with several other women while he has been in a relationship with Amber.
-They also claim that they are not doing this out of spite toward Amber, and that they actually really love her.
+The anonymous Twitter source that claims she had an affair with Matt, also claims that he has slept with several other women while he has been in a relationship with Amber.
+They also claim that they are not doing this out of spite toward Amber and that they actually really love her.
 Instead, they say, they want to ensure that Amber is not hurt anymore by Matt’s lies and cheating ways.

 Only time will tell if and when the couple will respond to these allegations and whether or not they prove to hold any water.
 If they do, will this new cheating scandal be the last straw for Amber, or will she move forward with her wedding?